THE POSTAL HISTORY OF ICAO

 Developed by ICAO, the International Standards and Recommended Practices (SARPS) contained in the nineteen Technical Annexes to the Convention on International Civil Aviation (also called Chicago Convention) are applied universally and produce a high degree of technical uniformity which has enabled international civil aviation to develop in a safe, orderly and efficient manner.

 Although civil transport is considered to be the safest means of transport, air navigation is an activity facing many potential dangers.
-The international character of civil aviation necessitated the development of law that would make sure that any accident or incident of an aircraft anywhere in the world would be subject of investigation.
+The international character of civil aviation necessitated the development of law that would make sure that any accident or incident of an aircraft anywhere in the world would be a subject of investigation.

 Annex 13 defines an accident as an occurrence associated with the operation of an aircraft: in which a person is fatally or seriously injured; in which an aircraft sustains damage or structural failure requiring repairs; after which the aircraft in question is classified as being missing.
 According to the provisions laid down in ICAO Annex 13 to the International Civil Aviation Convention - Aircraft Accident and Incident Investigation, States shall investigate or delegate the investigation of accidents which have occurred in their territory.
 Serious incidents should be investigated by States or by other organizations, such as dedicated accident/incident investigation bodies or aviation service provider organizations.
-When an accident happens involving an international civil aviation flight, Annex 13 sets out the rules on the notification, investigation and reporting of the accident.
+When an accident happens to involve an international civil aviation flight, Annex 13 sets out the rules on the notification, investigation and reporting of the accident.
 Annex 13 outlines how accident investigation participating States are determined, as well as the process leading to the issuance of an accident investigation Preliminary Report (within 30 days of the event) and Final Report (ASAP or within 12 months of the event) following completion of the investigation.
 Final Reports ultimately provide as much official information as possible on an accident investigation’s findings, causes and/or contributing factors, as well as any safety recommendations on how applicable aviation safety frameworks should be amended in the future.
 It sets out the rights on who should conduct the investigation, which are the parties who can be involved, what right dues each party has, how should the investigation be conducted, and how the final results should be reported.
 Annex 13 also states that the sole objective of the investigation of an accident or incident is to prevent accidents and incidents and that the investigation is not to apportion blame or liability.
 ICAO does not normally participate in aircraft accident investigations, except when the State or States with due authority under Annex 13 request our assistance directly; in those exceptional circumstances, assistance normally involves ICAO acting as an official observer and/or clarifying various Annex 13 requirements when requested.

 When PICAO came into existence in 1945, Technical Divisions composed of specialists from Members States and of observers from organizations interested in international civil aviation, assisted by the Organization’s Secretariat, were directed and coordinated by the two committees of the PICAO Council, i.e., the Air Navigation Committee and the Air Transport Committee.
 The Search and Rescue Division (SAR) and the Accident Investigation Division (AIG) were responsible for the preparation of texts designed to replace the original Annex L to the Chicago Convention named: Search and rescue, and investigation of accidents.